Dan Howdle | December 12th, 2022

 If you’re signed up to a standard broadband deal, a large distance between your home and the nearest cabinet means slower internet speeds.
 This explains why homes in remote or rural areas often suffer with slow broadband speed or inconsistent internet connections, as the copper wire transmitting the signal has to travel a long way.
 For more information about the impact the distance from the exchange has on your internet speeds at home, read our guide.

-Almost every home in the UK can get broadband from providers that use the Openreach network, including all the big names, barring Virgin Media.
+Almost every home in the UK can get broadband from providers that use the Openreach network, including all the big names, apart from Virgin Media.
 This means typical speeds of around 70Mbps for fibre broadband, unless your home is located a long way from the nearest cabinet (see above).

-If you’re lucky enough to live somewhere that Openreach is rolling out ‘pure fibre’ or ‘Fibre to the Home (FTTH)’ broadband, with cables travelling directly to your property, rather than via the cabinet, you’ll be able to access much faster speeds.
-At the moment, only a small number of areas in the UK can get this.
+If you’re lucky enough to live somewhere that Openreach is rolling out ‘pure fibre’ or ‘Fibre to the Home (FTTH)’ broadband, with cables travelling directly to your property, rather than via the cabinet, you’ll be able to access much faster speeds, up to 900Mbps.
+At the moment, only a relatively small number of areas in the UK can get this.

 Virgin Media runs its own network, which is available to around 60% of UK households.
-With by far the fastest internet speeds in the country, Virgin should be your first choice if you need super fast broadband and it’s available in your area.
+With by far the fastest internet speeds in the country on offer – over 1000Mbps in fact – Virgin should be your first choice if you want ultrafast broadband and it’s available in your area.

 If you’re trying to get a general idea of the internet speed that will meet your household’s needs, a good rule of thumb is to use ‘the ten megabit rule’.
 This means counting 10Mbps of bandwidth for every person you live with that uses the internet.